-Always make sure you read the instructions carefully and have all the safety equipment such as a helmet, goggles, gloves when needed.
+Always make sure you read the instructions carefully and have all the safety equipment such as a helmet, goggles, and gloves when needed.
 Never jump into a job without proper preparation.
-Ease into a new tool slowly to minimize accidents.
+If you’re using a new tool, remember to ease into it slowly to minimize accidents.

-Cleaning up and keeping your new workshop neat and tidy minimizes the chance of fires, and also keeps your lungs clean.
-It’s very important especially if you let your kids work on the shop from time to time using their own wood kits to build.
+Cleaning up and keeping your new workshop neat and tidy minimizes the chance of fires and also keeps your lungs clean.
+This is crucial especially if you let your kids work on the shop from time to time using their own wood kits to build.

-Having a fire extinguisher handy in your workshop could save you from a total loss if a fire breaks out, even if you don’t believe you will ever need one (say if you only operate with hand tools).
+A fire extinguisher is also something that’s handy to have in your workshop.
+It could save you from a total loss if a fire breaks out, even if you don’t believe you will ever need one (say if you only operate with hand tools).

-Remember to always turn off your tools when they are not in use.
-Even if you will come back to it in the next few minutes.
+Lastly, remember to always turn off your tools when they are not in use, even if you’ll come back to it in the next few minutes.
 When you are concentrating on your project, it’s easy to forget which tool you left on.

 If you’re thinking about starting your own small woodworking business from your garage, ensure your success with some of these resources: